logaretm/vee-validate/docs/guide/components/validation-observer.md

   </ValidationObserver>
 </template>
 ```

+As you have guessed, the `validate` method on the Observer's slot-scope takes a callback that runs after the validation passes.

 ::: tip
   Using the same approach you can reset validation state for all providers using the public method `reset()`.